Bloomfield Road: South-West Corner

 This corner contains 815 seats, houses a large video screen, and the players' families' hospitality balcony.
 The club's hall of fame, originally unveiled by Jimmy Armfield in the North Stand in 2006, was moved to the South-West Corner in July 2019.

 South-East Corner

 Work began on the South-East Corner of the ground in early June 2011, restoring a section of the ground that had been lost eight years earlier when the South Stand was demolished, and adding 500 seats to the capacity.
 It also houses the hotel entrance and a restaurant.

 Stand capacities

+As of April 2025, Blackpool F.C.'s official website states that Bloomfield Road has a capacity of "just under 16,500".

-The stadium capacity is 16,616.
-Figures taken from the Safety Certificate document issued by Blackpool Council in November 2018.
+Figures taken from the Safety Certificate document issued by Blackpool Council in November 2018 are listed below.

 Average attendances

 Past averages (note that the capacity fluctuates):